-The specific duties and powers of directors are company specific and are stated in the company’s governing document, which is known as the ‘articles of association’.
-The members (shareholders or guarantors) can alter the articles at any time if they meet the minimum majority requirements.
+The specific duties and powers of directors are company-specific and are stated in the company’s governing documents, the underlying one being the articles of association.
+Members can alter the articles at any time if they meet the minimum majority requirements.

-- Ensuring all information requested by Companies House is submitted on time.
-This includes annual accounts and the confirmation statements.
+- All information requested by Companies House is submitted on time – this includes annual accounts and the confirmation statement.

-- Notifying Companies House as soon as possible if any company details change.
-This includes the registered office, information about directors and members, the company name, the type of business activities the company carries out, and issuing or transferring shares.
+- Notifying Companies House as soon as possible if any company details change, such as the registered office, information about directors and members, the company name, the type of business activities the company carries out, and the allotment or transfer of shares.